A method to quantify the phenomenon of simultaneous discoveries sheds insight into how one innovation wins and another is left...

-Michaël Bikard is an Assistant Professor of Strategy at INSEAD.
+Michaël Bikard is an Associate Professor of Strategy at INSEAD.
 He researches how individuals and firms use new knowledge as a source of competitive advantage.
 For example, what are the drivers of scientific advances?
 Under which conditions are firms and individuals able to exploit opportunities emerging from those advances?
 To find the answers to those questions, he takes advantage of "natural experiments."
 For example, he developed a new method that uses simultaneous discoveries in science in order to conduct the first “twin studies” of new knowledge.

 His work has been published in leading management journals including the Administrative Science Quarterly, Management Science, and Organisation Science.
 His research has also received a number of awards, including first place in the MIT Sloan Doctoral Research Forum, the MIT Energy Fellowship, the Kauffman Dissertation Fellowship, the J Robert Beyster Fellowship and an NSF SBE Doctoral Dissertation Research Improvement Grant.